alexklibisz/elastiknn/readme.md

 ### Install ElastiKnn on an ElasticSearch cluster

+TODO

 ### Run a Docker container with ElastiKnn already installed

+TODO

 ### Exact search using the Elasticsearch REST API

+TODO

 ### Python Client

+TODO

 ### Scala Client

+TODO

 ## Performance

 ### Ann-Benchmarks

+Currently working on this in a fork of the [Ann-Benchmarks repo here](https://github.com/alexklibisz/ann-benchmarks).
+Planning to submit a PR when all of the approximate similarities are implemented and the Docker image can be built with a release elastiknn zip file.

 ### Million-Scale

+TODO

+Planning to implement this using one of the various word vector datasets.

 ### Billion-Scale

+TODO

+Not super sure of the feasability of this yet.
+There are some notes in benchmarks/billion.

 ## Development